Menu

 • Have you ever felt withdrawal symptoms (anxiety, agitation, racing heart, paranoia, bad mood, nausea etc) and then felt much better once you took some more THC/CBD?

-If you have said ‘yes’ for yourself, or someone you know, for any of the above points, it may be time to seek professional help and support.
-Attending a rehabilitation centre can be a great way to start your recovery journey by addressing not only your THC or CBD use, but also the root causes of why THC/CBD use can get so out of control for each unique person.
+If you have said 'yes' for yourself, or someone you know, for any of the above points, it may be time to seek professional help and support.
+These symptoms align with what experts define as cannabis use disorder, a condition that can significantly impact your quality of life.
+Attending a rehabilitation centre can be a great way to start your recovery journey by addressing not only your cannabis use, but also the root causes of why drug use can get so out of control for each unique person.

 Once your physical condition has stabilised, you can expect to enter an assessment period.
 This typically lasts between 5-10 days, where you will undergo a variety of assessments with psychologists, psychiatrists, nutritionists and other medical staff to determine your current level of health.
 This should ideally include an assessment of all levels of health: mental, physical, social, and spiritual.

 As outlined above, the main differences are in their psychoactive properties and their effects on the body and mind.
-THC creates a sensation of being ‘high’, whereas CBD does not.
-As a result, THC has more potential to be habit-forming.
+THC creates a sensation of being 'high', whereas CBD does not.
+As a result, THC has more potential to be habit-forming and lead to marijuana addiction.

 a white mountain range logo